vippsas/vipps-developers/faqs/common-errors-faq.md

 * A partner tries to use
   [Partner keys](https://vippsas.github.io/vipps-developer-docs/docs/vipps-partner/partner-keys)
-  for a sale unit that is not registered with them as partner.
+  for a sales unit that is not registered with them as partner.
 * API keys for the test environment is used in the production environment, or opposite.
 * [Partner keys](https://vippsas.github.io/vipps-developer-docs/docs/vipps-partner/partner-keys)
   are used, but the `Merchant-Serial-Number` HTTP header is not used correctly.